aprowe/pyvent/README.md

 # Pymitter

-Pymitter is a dead-simple IPC to use that uses ZMQ under the hood.
+Pymitter is a dead-simple IPC to use that uses ZMQ and PyDispatcher under the hood.

+## Usage

+### Basic

 ```python
 # script1.py